lgorissen/k4d/lab 30/README.md

 # 30. Kubernetes API Server: client libraries

 The DownwardAPI volume provides access to some metadata of a Pod and its Containers.
-You will want to talk directly to the Kubernetes API Server!
+But sometimes you will want to more.
+Then, you have talk directly to the Kubernetes API Server!

-We will show several ways to access the Kubernetes API Server:
+In this and the next couple of labs, we will show several ways to access the Kubernetes API Server:

-- Use *curl and the kubectl proxy*
+- **lab 27:** Use *curl and the kubectl proxy*
-- Use *curl - from within a Pod*
+- **lab 28:** Use *curl - from within a Pod*
-- Use *curl - and a sidecar Container*
+- **lab 29:** Use *curl - and a sidecar Container*
-- Use *client libraries*
+- **lab 30:** Use *client libraries*

 All-in-all, that should give you enough tools to handle your requirements.

 This lab will cover an example for the *client libraries*.

-## Client libraries - what and when?
+## 30.1 Client libraries - what and when?

-For programmatic access t the Kubernetes API Server, there are quite some libraries available, for lots of languages.
+For programmatic access to the Kubernetes API Server, there are quite some libraries available, for lots of languages.
 The offically Kubernetes supported languages are *Go* and *Python*.
 However, many more libraries can be found here: https://kubernetes.io/docs/reference/using-api/client-libraries/

 The previous labs centered around using *curl* to access the Kubernetes API Server.
 That will cover a lot of simple use cases.
-However, when things get more complicated, you will want to consider to switch to a client libary!
+However, when things get more complicated, you will want/need to switch to a client libary!

-## Client libraries - a Python example
+## 30.2 Client libraries - a Python example

 The example in this lab wil run a Python script in a Pod/Container.
 So, we need: